TugboatQA/docs/tutorials/drupal7/index.md

     # Wait until the mysql service is done building
     depends: mysql

+    # A set of commands to run while building this service
     commands:

       # Commands that set up the basic preview infrastructure
       init: